junxit/us-congress-bills-112/bill.md

   - **(2)** *Contents of notification* The notification required by paragraph (1) shall include an explanation of—
     - **(A)** the determination described in subsection (a)(2); and
     - **(B)** any action taken as a result of the determination or why no action was necessary.
+  - **(3)** *Confidential notification under certain circumstances* In the case of a determination by the Administrator or the Assistant Secretary under subsection (a)(2) that cause does not exist to terminate the award, the Administrator or the Assistant Secretary may make the congressional notification required by paragraph (1)(A) on a confidential basis, if the Administrator or the Assistant Secretary determines, after consultation with the official who provided the information described in subsection (a), that—
+    - **(A)** there is no merit to such information; and
+    - **(B)** notification on a public basis would cause irreparable harm to any person the information is regarding.

 ## § 4.
 Conforming amendments